Joe McDonald (mobster)

 Joseph Maurice McDonald (July 14, 1917 – August 6, 1997), known as "Joe Mac", was an American mobster and a charter member of the Winter Hill Gang of Somerville, Massachusetts, a northwestern suburb of Boston.

 Early life

 McDonald was born in the Boston suburb of Somerville, Massachusetts, and was of Scottish and Irish descent.
-He had an older brother, Leo, who was also a criminal.
+His older brother, Leo, was also a criminal.
 In 1938, McDonald won the Golden Gloves Novice Championship at Boston Arena.
 He served in the U.S. Navy during World War II.
+McDonald was aboard the USS Quincy when it was torpedoed by the Japanese during the Battle of Savo Island in August 1942.
+Although he survived, his younger brother was killed in the attack.